AdvanceYourIT/SHADOW/README.md

 - **Direct UI Integration in NinjaOne**
   - SHADOW injects custom buttons and overlays in the NinjaOne web interface for direct access to all features.

+- **Auto-Refresh & UX Improvements**
+  - More reliable auto-refresh after compare/upload actions, with improved feedback and smooth overlays/popups.

 - **Advanced Security**
   - Secure storage for sensitive data, with AES-GCM encryption for GitHub tokens.
+  - All user inputs are strictly validated and sanitized.
-  - Strict permissions, comprehensive validation, and a hardened content security policy.
+  - Strict permissions and a hardened content security policy.

 ---